DaramLikhitha/Prompt-engineering/README.md

 # Prompt-engineering

-For practice of various prompt applications
+For practice of various prompt applications to perform tasks.